Looking for a local, pick-your-own farm in Eastern Connecticut? Scroll down this page and you will see the U-Pick farms in Eastern Connecticut,

 2002, I've been updating the information every day but Christmas; so if you see

-Eastern Connecticut U-Pick Farms and Orchards, by county
+Eastern Connecticut U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map

 - Avery's Tree Farm - PYO red raspberries

 28 Ward Lane, North Franklin, CT 06254.
 Phone: (860) 642-6844.
 Email:

 firstname.lastname@example.org.
 Directions: From Route 32 in Franklin, turn onto